algosup/2024-2025-project-2-serious-game-team-3/documents/Functional Specification/FunctionalSpecification.md

 - **Gameplay verification**:

-  - Players can place buildings, allocate resources, and track pollution.
+  - Players can place buildings, allocate resources, and track CO₂ and methane emissions.
-  - Players achieve varying levels of success based on management of resources and pollution.
+  - Players achieve varying levels of success based on their management of resources, emissions, and long-term sustainability goals.

+---

 - **User interface**:

-  - **MVP**: The UI must be intuitive, with responsive elements like buttons and dashboards.
+  - **MVP**: The UI must be intuitive, with responsive elements like buttons, dashboards, and emission tracking bars (CO₂ and methane).
-  - **Future vision**: The UI must provide advanced feedback and clear indicators.
+  - **Future vision**: The UI must provide advanced feedback and clear indicators, such as detailed graphs or notifications explaining trends and changes.

+---

 - **Educational content**:

-  - Players receive relevant information about environmental impacts.
+  - Players receive relevant **foundational knowledge** about climate change, emissions, and sustainability:
+    - The difference between CO₂ and methane, their sources, and their impact on climate change.
+    - The relationship between energy production (fossil fuels vs. renewable energy) and carbon emissions.
+    - Basic concepts of carbon footprint and its importance in sustainability.
+  - Educational feedback includes:
+    - Real-time updates on the consequences of player decisions (e.g., how industrial zones increase emissions).
+    - Comparisons of different choices, such as the trade-offs between short-term economic gain and long-term ecological health.
+    - Contextual explanations for game metrics (e.g., why methane emissions are displayed alongside CO₂).
+  - Players understand not only **the impact** of their choices but also **why** these impacts matter by linking them to basic scientific principles.

 ## VII.
 Design specifications